 During his trial for the rape and murder of Maria, several women, including wives, sisters, daughters, and ex-girlfriends, testified against Shore.
 They testified to his tendency towards strangulation and molestation, as well as violence.
 Shore requested the death penalty during his trial.
 He was sentenced to death for the murder of Maria in November of 2004.

-Please pray for the families of Diana Rebollar, Laurie Lee Tremblay, Dana Sanchez, Maria Del Carmen Estrada, and anyone else who may have been harmed by Anthony.
+Please pray for the families of Diana Rebollar, Laurie Lee Tremblay, Dana Sanchez, Maria Del Carmen Estrada, and anyone else who may have been harmed by Anthony Shore.
 Please pray for strength for the family of Anthony.
 Please pray that if Anthony is innocent, lacks the competency to be executed, or should not be executed for any other reason, evidence will be presented prior to his execution.
 Please pray that Anthony may come to find peace through a personal relationship with Jesus Christ, if he has not already.